Delhi Sultanate: Economic policy and administration

 Coin of Ghiyath al-Din 'Iwad, Governor of Bengal, AH 614–616 AD 1217–1220.
 Struck in the name of Shams al-Din Iltutmish, Sultan of Dehli.

-The economic policy of the Delhi Sultanate was characterized by greater government involvement in the economy relative to the Classical Hindu dynasties, and increased penalties for private businesses that broke government regulations.
+The economic policy of the Delhi Sultanate was characterised by greater government involvement in the economy relative to the Classical Hindu dynasties, and increased penalties for private businesses that broke government regulations.
 Alauddin Khalji replaced the private markets with four centralized government-run markets, appointed a "market controller", and implemented strict price controls on all kinds of goods, "from caps to socks; from combs to pins; from vegetables to soups, from sweetmeats to chapatis" (according to Ziauddin Barani [c.
 1357]).
 The price controls were inflexible even during droughts.
 Capitalist investors were completely banned from participating in the horse trade, animal and slave brokers were forbidden from collecting commissions, and private merchants were eliminated from all animal and slave markets.
-Bans were instituted against hoarding and regrating, granaries were nationalized and limits were placed on the amount of grain that could be used by cultivators for personal use.
+Bans were instituted against hoarding and regrating, granaries were nationalised and limits were placed on the amount of grain that could be used by cultivators for personal use.

 Various licensing rules were imposed.
 Registration of merchants was required, and expensive goods such as certain fabrics were deemed "unnecessary" for the general public and required a permit from the state to be purchased.
 These licenses were issued to amirs, maliks, and other important persons in government.
 Agricultural taxes were raised to 50%.

 Traders regarded the regulations as burdensome, and violations were severely punished, leading to further resentment among the traders.
 A network of spies was instituted to ensure the implementation of the system; even after price controls were lifted after Khalji's death, Barani claims that the fear of his spies remained and that people continued to avoid trading in expensive commodities.

 Social policies

 Ghiyath al-Din Tughluq leading his troops in the capture of the city of Tirhut in 1324, from Basātin al-uns by Ikhtisān-i Dabir, a member of the Tughluq court.
-Ca.1410 Jalayirid copy of 1326 lost original.
-Istanbul, Topkapi Palace Museum Library, Ms. R.1032.
+Ca. 1410 Jalayirid copy of 1326 lost original.
+Istanbul, Topkapi Palace Museum Library, Ms R. 1032.

 The sultanate enforced Islamic religious prohibitions on anthropomorphic representations in art.